-Age with Flair This group meets regularly on a Tuesday afternoon with about 10 to 15 women attending.
+Age with Flair This group meets regularly on a Tuesday afternoon.
 There is a very real sense of support and enjoyment of being together and discussing issues which are relevant to those 60 years and over.
 The group chooses subjects they wish to discuss and regularly have speakers informing them on issues such as finances, wills, health, books, movies and many other topics.
 The women all have a strong sense of community and often help out with events at the Centre.